stolle42/Tutorials/kubernetes/introduction.md

 ```
 If we now check out the pods, you will see that `busypod` does not behave as expected.
 After some creation time it will show the state `COMPLETED` for some time and then `CrashLoopBackOff`.
 So what is going on?

-Well, busybox isn't a perpetual container.
+Well, `nginx` was a somewhat special container.
+Since it's a web server, it will run forever unless it's stopped.
+But busybox is finite.
 It runs some commands and then finishes.
 That's why we saw the state `COMPLETED`.

-But then a kubernetes-feature called **restartPolicy** kicks in.
-Kubernetes assumes, we want the container to be present all the time.
-But when it completed, it disappeart, so kubernetes tried to restart it for us.
+Ok, but why did we see an error?
+Well, after it was completet, a kubernetes-feature called **restartPolicy** kicks in.
+Kubernetes assumes we want the container to be present all the time.
+When the container completes and disappears, kubernetes makes it reappear.

 The restartPolicy offers 3 options:
 - always: When the container fails or finishes, it is restarted